EvaluationHelper/EvaluationHelper-NN/README.md

 ```
 This will train the model with 40 epochs and batches of 60.
 To see all the possible arguments, look at the argparser in `train.py`'s main function.

+After training, your latest run will be saved to the `/data/runs/`directory.
+If you want the newly trained model to be used in launch.py, replace the `model.json` inside the `/data/` directory with the new `model.json` that was saved to the training run directory.

 ## Authors
 👤 Nikita Nesterov: https://github.com/SidanPukich